canva-sdks/canva-apps-sdk-starter-kit/README.md

 By default, the development server is not HTTPS-enabled.
 This is convenient, as there's no need for a security certificate, but it prevents apps from being previewed in Safari.

-**Why Safari requires the development server to be HTTPS-enabled?**
+**Why does Safari require the development server to be HTTPS-enabled?**

 Canva itself is served via HTTPS and most browsers prevent HTTPS pages from loading scripts via non-HTTPS connections.
 Chrome and Firefox make exceptions for local servers, such as `localhost`, but Safari does not, so if you're using Safari, the development server must be HTTPS-enabled.